Tarenyawagon: Emerging from Darkness

 In the scripture below Lehi’s family is compared to a branch being broken off the main tree, or like the Tuscarora traditions, being separated from the main group and led into their own land (I should acknowledge this is also similar to the tribes of Israel being divided in the land of Israel when they finally reach it).
 And also like the Tuscarora traditions the theme of a Savior or Messiah freeing them from darkness is echoed.
 Lehi’s version below, though, is a prophecy.

-Wherefore, he will bring them again out of captivity, and they shall be gathered together to the lands of their first inheritance, and they shall be brought out of obscurity and out of darkness, and they shall know that the Lord is their Savior and their Redeemer, the Mighty One of Israel.
+As a result, He’ll bring them back out of captivity — they’ll be gathered to the lands they first inherited, and they’ll be brought out of confusion and darkness, and they’ll know the Lord is their Savior and their Redeemer, the Mighty One of Israel.
 1 Nephi 7, paragraph 3

 Broken Off Branches

-And it came to pass that the Lord of the vineyard went his way and hid the natural branches of the tame olive tree in the nithermost parts of the vineyard, some in one and some in another, according to his will and pleasure.
+And the lord of the vineyard went his way and hid the natural branches of the tame olive tree in the lowest parts of the vineyard, some in one part and some in another, according to his deliberate plan.
+After a long time had elapsed, the lord of the vineyard said to his servant: Come, let’s return to the vineyard to work there.
 Jacob 3, paragraph 9

 Comments